GijsvanDulmen/tekton-serval/README.md

   slack-channel: '#tekton-dev'
 ```
 Make sure the secret is named `serval`.
 This is the only secret Serval has acccess to in your namespace.
 This is really helpfull when you also want to to configure tokens for Slack.
+Currently you need to
+assign an RBAC rule for this authorization.
+Checkout [over here](https://github.com/GijsvanDulmen/tekton-serval/blob/main/integration/rbac.yaml).

 If all else fails, for certain parameters you can also add environment variables to the Serval controller deployment.